 It’s truly a magnificent sight to see dozens of eagles flocking around the boats during an eagle watching tour.

-The eagles come for the meat thrown out from the boats by the guides to draw the birds closer for passengers to see.
+The eagles come for the raw chicken fat thrown out from the boats by the guides to draw the birds closer for passengers to see.
+They’re so used to the boats that the sounding of the horn already attracts them to come!

 If you’re interested, you can book a tour with either of these tour operators: